Microbicides Against HIV

 According to the World Health Organization (WHO):

-Until microbicides are available, the best way to protect yourself and your partner from STDs, including HIV, is by using a male or female condom.
-It is also important to avoid the use of nonoxynol-9 (N-9) products if you think there is any chance you may be exposed to HIV.
-Getting tested for STDs regularly and getting treatment quickly if you have an STD will also help reduce your risk of HIV infection if you are exposed to HIV.
+Until microbicides are available, the best way to protect yourself and your partner from sexually transmitted infections, including HIV, is to use a male or female condom and use PrEP for the HIV-negative partner.
+It is also important to avoid the use of nonoxynol-9 products if you think there is any chance you may be exposed to HIV.
+Getting tested for STIs regularly and getting treatment quickly if you have an STI will also help reduce your risk of HIV infection if you are exposed to HIV.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.